 2020 has been a period of unprecedented change in all aspects of our lives, from how we interact with friends and family, to how we run our businesses and organisations.

 At Livingston James, we understand that great leaders must be adaptable, ready to respond positively to this period of disruption.
-As such, we are launching our ‘Recognising Potential in a Crisis’ series.
+As such, we have introduced our ‘Recognising Potential in a Crisis’ series.

 In this series, we connect with the CEOs of Scottish organisations across sectors to find out how they are using this period of evolution to reimagine their own potential, and that of their organisation, to have the greatest impact.